Intel building $20B Ohio chip facility amid global shortage

 Separate federal legislation also under consideration would create a new tax credit for investment in semiconductor manufacturing facilities.

-“Intel’s new facilities will be transformative for our state, creating thousands of good-paying jobs in Ohio manufacturing strategically vital semiconductors,” Ohio Gov. Mike DeWine said in a prepared statement.
+“Intel’s new facilities will be transformative for our state, creating thousands of good-paying jobs in Ohio manufacturing strategically vital semiconductors,” DeWine said.

 Intel, based in Santa Clara, Calif., announced plans last year to spend $20 billion for two new factories in Arizona.
 It’s also pitching for European subsidies to build a big plant somewhere within the European Union and last month said it will invest $7.1 billion to expand its decades-old manufacturing operation in Malaysia, home to roughly 10% of the company’s global workforce.
 Along with the U.S. and Malaysia, Intel also has existing plants in Ireland, Israel, Vietnam and China.